 Notes on the cars:

-- Chevron B45 [45.78.01] (Tony Martin): New to Tony Martin and used in the South African Formula Atlantic series in 1978, initially wearing Chevron B39 bodywork.
+- Chevron B45 [45-78-01] (Tony Martin): New to South Coast Motors for Tony Martin to race in the South African Formula Atlantic series in 1978, sponsored by Lucky Strike and initially wearing Chevron B39 bodywork.
 Retained for 1979, but Martin also had an older Chevron B34 which was used at several races.
 The B45 was then fitted with a 3-litre Ford V6 engine for the new Formula South Africa that started in July 1979.
-The car was retained for 1980, but destroyed in a garage fire.
+It was also rebuilt by Ken Gillibrand as a "wing car", but this was not a success and it was rebuilt to more standard specification.
+It was fitted with a Mazda engine for 1980 and entered by South Coast Motors for Len Booysen to drive in the first few races of the season, but Martin had to take over the car when his preferred B34 was damaged in a towing accident.
+He was very successful in the car that season, but reports only gave it as a BP Racing Propart Chevron or a BP McCarthy Chevron, so it's unclear when he used his rebuilt B34.
+Martin bought an ex-F2 Maurer MM80 for 1981.
+The B45 was later destroyed in a garage fire.

 The identification of individual cars in these results is based on the material presented elsewhere in this site and may in some cases contradict the organisers' original results.